tugot17/tokenomics-from-first-principles/blogpost/Tokenomics from first principles 1a415b90a59f809c8386ccebd52f8b42.md

 Obviously, the above is just a single data point from a single experiment for a single pair of input and output tokens.
 If we change the proportions of input and output tokens, the picture will be very different.
 To get a more realistic picture, we could, for example, run a Monte Carlo simulation- gathering multiple data points for different input and output configs, calculating the pricing for each example, removing the outliers (e.g., random slower executions due to external factors), and calculating the final price as an average of the median of these samples.

 The above strategy still suffers from making very strong assumptions, e.g., we only benchmark the performance of rectangularly shaped inputs-all elements of the batch have the same number of input tokens and the same number of output tokens.
 We don’t mix the prefill phase with the decode phase-we submit an entire batch at the same time, since all of its elements have the same shape; we expect the prefill to take more or less the same amount of time, after which we only do the decoding part.
 This is a very strong assumption that is not necessarily going to be the case in the real world.
-We also hardcoded the value of $\gamma$, which is not necessarily fair and optimal for the settings we will be serving.
+We also hardcoded the value of `γ`, which is not necessarily fair and optimal for the settings we will be serving.

 We’ll pause our pricing model discussion here, and we hope to do a deep dive into more sophisticated pricing strategies in the future text.
 There are multiple pricing strategies one could use; another interesting angle is estimating the minimal number of users of the LLM model under which an inference is profitable.